 EVA pays all exempt employees over a 12-month period, depending on the position and regardless of the number of months employed during the school year.
-Salaries will be prorated based on the start date of the employee.
+Salaries may be prorated based on the start date of the employee.
 Exempt employees will be paid in equal monthly payments, beginning with the first pay period of the school year after the employee reports to work.
 Exempt employees who separate after the last day of instruction will continue to receive paychecks through the end of the summer.
 For purposes of healthcare and other benefits, an exempt employee who works a 10-month schedule but does not elect to be paid over 12-months will have the employee's premium contributions deducted over the prior 2-month period to cover premiums for the 11th and 12th month.
-Any 10-month exempt employee requesting to be paid in 10 pay periods instead of 12 pay periods must make a written request to the Principal/CEO within the first 10 days of employment.